Frederick Burden: Animal welfare

 Burden was chairman of the Parliamentary Animal Welfare Group.
 In the early 1960s, he planned to create a Private Member’s Bill extending legal protection to the badger.
 His Bill proposed to outlaw badger hunting but also legalise the licensed control of "rogue" animals.
 The Bill did not reach the stage of formal Parliamentary debate.

 In 1969, Burden was the vice-chairman of the RSPCA and had been president of the Kent Wildfowlers Association for 15 years.
 There was a campaign for Burden to resign from the RSPCA due to his support of field sports which members claimed was hypocritical considering his position in the RSPCA.
 In response, Burden stated that he did not believe there was an issue with him belonging to both organisations and defended the Kent Wildfowlers Association.
 He commented that "I have shot pheasants, and I see nothing wrong with that.
 And of course, I fish".
 The RSPCA chairman John Hobhouse responded that "we certainly object to the shooting of birds for pleasure, I would prefer if he wasn't involved".

+Honours

+Burden was appointed a knight bachelor in the 1980 Birthday Honours for political and public service.